-5 Real-Life Ways to Teach Math Skills to Kids
+5 Real-Life Ways to Help Kids Improve Math Skills at All Ages

 While some kids take to math like a fish to water, many others will inevitably utter the refrain: “When would I ever have to use this?”

 It only takes a real world example or two to elicit an eye roll and maybe convince them, for today, to continue with their homework.
 The fact is, math is everywhere in life.
 It can even be fun and natural, especially in a rewarding context.

 Success in math doesn’t depend so much on innate ability as on persistence and application.
 These 5 “teachable moments” will help you show your child the real world importance of math skills.
 Because they’re activities you can engage in regularly, you can create lots of opportunities for practice!

 5 Real-World Opportunities to Help Your Child Learn Math skills

 Demystifying money is a practical gift we can give our children that sharpens their math skills and empowers them to make sound financial decisions in the future.
 A grocery shopping trip provides a chance to show younger children less and more concepts in quantity and price.
 Older kids can calculate the best value and convert to prices per gram or litre, for example.
 Teens can be given a grocery list and cash and allowed to prove their skills on a solo trip.
 Grocery shopping provides a fantastic opportunity to improve your child’s financial literacy and cultivate an appreciation for the ingredients and labour that go into their meals.

 As your teen begins to work outside the home and earn money, work with them to understand the ins and outs of tax, interest and banking.
 You’ll help them use their money wisely and make them more likely to manage their money well as adults, later.